2 Distributions

 2. Multivariate normal distribution \(N_d(\boldsymbol \mu, \boldsymbol \Sigma)\), generalising the univariate normal distribution.

 A distribution family can be parametrised in multiple equivalent ways.
-Typically, there is a standard parametrisation, and also a mean parametrisation, where one of the parameters can be interpreted as the mean.
+Typically, there is a standard parametrisation, and also a mean parametrisation, where one of the parameters can be interpreted as the mean of the data.
 Sometimes, the same distribution is referred to by different names and there are various default parametrisations.

 Importantly, any parametrisation is a matter of choice and simply provides as an alternative means to index the elementary distributions within the family.
 However, certain parametrisations may be more interpretable or offer computational advantages.